Movement, color, action, energy, spirit, joy, emotion, art, power, message, feeling, culture, sound….

 This is Jazz Diva Sarah Vaughan “the Divine” or “Sassy” on Tayasui Sketches app

-This is from Nakimuli Inc fashion company in Brooklyn, the model at right is an amazing singer.
+This illustration below is from a photo from designer Nakimuli Inc fashion company in Brooklyn, the model at right is a singer.

 I’m looking up her link now.

-Fashion Illustration MUSICIANS and dancers with watercolors or gouache:
+Fashion Illustration MUSICIANS, dancers with watercolors or gouache:

 My Freedom Fashion Online Design and Illustration Program is beginner friendly, then takes you deep in 16 modules recommended one per week but is self paced and lifetime access.
 Learn color, shading, model drawing, details , ….. for creative or for professional, these are lifetime tools.!